 Welcome!
-It’s great to have you on board.
+It’s great to have you with us.

-Because being new can sometimes be overwhelming we wanted to share some of the most common things our new members are generally asking us.
-And if you’re thinking “Actually yes, I‘ve been wondering how to do that too” the good news is each question should only take a few minutes to action if you need to.
+Below are some common questions our new members generally ask.
+The good news is each should only take a few minutes to action if you need to!

-And if you don’t know where your other super is, don’t worry – we can even track down super you’ve lost or didn’t know you had.
+And if you're unsure where your other super may be, don’t worry – we can track down super you’ve lost or didn’t know you had.

 Insurance is an important part of your super but it’s often overlooked.
-If you can’t work due to sickness or injury, become totally and permanently disabled or die, having insurance can help support your family financially.
+If you can’t work due to sickness or injury, become totally and permanently disabled or die, having insurance can help support your loved ones financially.

-Insurance cover through super can be cost-effective and tax-effective as premiums are paid from your super account rather than your take-home pay.
+Insurance cover through super may be cost-effective and tax-effective as premiums are paid from your super account rather than your take-home pay.

 Depending on your type of membership you may have received some cover automatically.
 It’s important to know how much insurance you currently have and compare that with how much you actually need, especially if your only insurance is through your super fund.